anolilab/javascript-style-guide/packages/babel-preset/README.md

 `true` will not transform runtime helpers to CommonJS modules. `false` will transform runtime helpers to CommonJS modules.
 The option defaults to `true` if `modules` is set to `false`, and `false` otherwise.

+## Optimizations

+- [`babel-plugin-annotate-pure-calls`](https://github.com/Andarist/babel-plugin-annotate-pure-calls): Injects for `#__PURE` annotations to enable treeshaking
+- [`babel-plugin-dev-expressions`](https://github.com/4Catalyzer/babel-plugin-dev-expression): A mirror of Facebook's dev-expression Babel plugin.
+It reduces or eliminates development checks from production code

+### Development-only Expressions + Treeshaking

+`babel-plugin-annotate-pure-calls` + `babel-plugin-dev-expressions` work together to fully eliminate dead code (aka treeshake) development checks from your production code.
+Let's look at an example to see how it works.

 ## Supported Node.js Versions

 Libraries in this ecosystem make the best effort to track